HotDoc Telehealth Video Consultations allows a practitioner to easily see and attend to patients via video call. HotDoc Telehealth Video will:

 - Lastly, click the green Save button to save your change.

-4. How does the Doctor start the consult?
+4. How does the Practitioner start the consult?

 - Once a HotDoc booked appointment is confirmed, the unique room URL for that appointment will be written back to the appointment in the book.
 If the appointment is a reception booked telehealth appointment, we will also automatically create a link and write this back to the appointment details (this may take up to 5 minutes to generate):

-- The doctor will then copy and paste the URL into an internet browser such as Google Chrome:
+- The practitioner will then copy and paste the URL into an internet browser such as Google Chrome:

-Check your browser settings and unblock video and audio if you are unable to see yourself in the video window after allowing the microphone and camera options.
+You may need to check your browser settings and unblock video and audio if you are still unable to see yourself in the video window after allowing the microphone and camera options.
 If you are unsure about how to do this please click on the relevant browser for instructions:

 5. Tips for your Telehealth Video consult